 When researching a stock, I use these free websites to seek out information that cannot be found by merely analyzing financial statements.

 The Securities and Exchange Commission (publishes filings for publicly traded companies in its EDGAR system.
 I pay particular attention to Form 10-K, which is a company’s annual report and is a goldmine of information.

 Seeking Alpha publishes quarterly conference call transcripts for many companies.
 These transcripts can offer a lot of insight into a how a company performed over the past quarter and what management thinks may happen in the future.

 Even though I am a value investor, I always look at a stock’s price chart to make sure I have not missed anything with my analysis.
 The customizable charts on this website are easy to use, but offer enough tools to satisfy someone who wants to conduct detailed technical analysis.

 Many websites do a good job of providing updated news and commentary on individual stocks, so this is merely my personal preference.
-I like the way the site separates news articles and press releases on the quote pages for individual stocks.
+I like the way the site separates news articles and press releases on the quote pages f

 —Charles Rotblut, CFA, vice president at AAII and editor of the AAII Journal